Copperhead Trail (7.2 miles)

 Sidewinder Loop (5.5 miles)

-This twisty trail is full of tight turns, steep climbs and descents, switchbacks, roots, fun little dips and a tricky bridge crossing.
-Because Sidewinder is a climb from the Trailhead Parking Lot to Cabin Ridge Road, it’s become most popular in the opposite direction (but there are those of us who like to climb it, too).
+This twisty trail is full of tight turns, steep climbs and descents, switchbacks, roots, fun little dips, and a tricky bridge crossing.
+Because Sidewinder is a climb from the Trailhead Parking Lot to Cabin Ridge Road, it has become most popular in the opposite direction (but there are those of us who like to climb it, too).
 However, you still need to get to the top of the hill if you want to ride Sidewinder down, and there are two options:

 The Big Loop (16 miles, and equally fun in either direction)

-This loop features some of the best mountain bike trails at Lake Hope: Hope Furnace, Habron, Copperhead and Sidewinder.
-And, if once isn’t enough, simply turn around and ride the loop in the opposite direction — you’ll log more than 30 miles of sweet southeastern Ohio singletrack.
+This loop features some of the best mountain bike trails at Lake Hope: Hope Furnace, Habron, Copperhead, and Sidewinder.
+And, if once is not enough, turn around and ride the loop in the opposite direction — you will log more than 30 miles of sweet southeastern Ohio single-track.

 Ride the Ridgetop (various distances)

-If you'd like to practice your singletrack skills without riding up major climbs or riding for a long period of time, drive to the top of the ridge and ride some of Copperhead Trail.
+If you would like to practice your single-track skills without riding up major climbs or riding for a long period, drive to the top of the ridge and ride some of Copperhead Trail.
 Park either at the Cabin Ridge Road / Little Sandy intersection or along Long Ridge Road near the Lake Ridge Road intersection.
 Ride any or all of the three sections of Copperhead that intersect Long Ridge and Cabin Ridge roads.

 Good Things to Know

-If you’d like to add 2 miles to your ride, look for Wildcat Trail right next to Copperhead off of Lake Ridge road.
-This out-and-back trial will add some fun mileage.
+If you would like to add 2 miles to your ride, look for Wildcat Trail right next to Copperhead off of Lake Ridge road.
+This out-and-back trail will add some fun mileage.

 There are several “bailout” options on the Lake Hope trails.
-From these you can easily access park roads that will take you back to the main parking lots.
+You can easily access park roads that will take you back to the main parking lots from these.
 (See map for further information.)

 From Copperhead: There are several intersections and near intersections with Long Ridge Road, which will eventually intersect with Cabin Ridge Road and take you back to the Trailhead Parking Lot.

-From Hope Furnace Trail/Cabin Ridge Road: Grouse Point, Oak Point and Keeton Trails all are steep, quick connectors between Hope Furnace Trail and Cabin Ridge Road.
+From Hope Furnace Trail/Cabin Ridge Road: Grouse Point, Oak Point, and Keeton Trail all are steep, quick connectors between Hope Furnace Trail and Cabin Ridge Road.